Introduction to QCD: Introduction

 \subsection{The Lagrangian of QCD}

-Quantum Chromodynamics is based on the gauge group $\mrm{SU(3)}$, the Special Unitary group in 3 (complex) dimensions.
-In the context of QCD, we represent this group as a set of unitary $3\times 3$ matrices with determinant one.
-This representation is called the \emph{fundamental}, or \emph{defining}, representation.
-We can think of these matrices as representing gluons in color space (or, more precisely, the generators of the gauge transformations carried out by gluons).
-Since there are 9 linearly independent unitary complex matrices, one of which has determinant $-1$, there are a total of 8 independent directions in this matrix space, i.e., the gluons are \emph{octets}.
-Below, we refer to indices enumerating these matrices (from 1 to 8), as \emph{adjoint-representation} indices\footnote{The dimension of the adjoint representation is equal to the number of generators, $N^2-1=8$ for $SU(3)$, while the dimension of the fundamental representation is the degree of the group, $N=3$ for $SU(3)$.}, and we use the first letters of the alphabet ($a$, $b$, $c$, \ldots) to denote them.
-In QCD, these matrices can operate both on each other (representing combinations of successive gauge transformations, physically corresponding to successive gluon emissions and/or gluon self-interactions) and on a set of complex $3$-vectors, the latter of which represent quarks in color space.
-There is one linearly independent such vector per degree of $\mrm{SU(3)}$, and hence the quarks are \emph{triplets}.
-We refer to indices enumerating these degrees of freedom (from 1 to 3) as \emph{fundamental-representation} indices, and we use the letters $i$, $j$, $k$, \ldots, to denote them.
+Quantum Chromodynamics is based on the gauge group $\mrm{SU(3)}$, the Special Unitary group in 3 (complex) dimensions, whose elements are the set of unitary $3\times 3$ matrices with determinant one.
+Since there are 9 linearly independent unitary complex matrices\footnote{A complex $N\times N$ matrix has $2N^2$ degrees of freedom, on which unitarity provides $N^2$ constraints.}, one of which has determinant $-1$, there are a total of 8 independent directions in this matrix space, corresponding to eight different generators as compared with the single one of QED.
+In the context of QCD, we normally represent this group using the so-called \emph{fundamental}, or \emph{defining}, representation, in which the generators of $\mrm{SU(3)}$ appear as a set of eight traceless and hermitean matrices, to which we return below.
+We shall refer to indices enumerating the rows and columns of these matrices (from 1 to 3) as \emph{fundamental} indices, and we use the letters $i$, $j$, $k$, \ldots, to denote them.
+We refer to indices enumerating the generators (from 1 to 8), as \emph{adjoint} indices\footnote{The dimension of the \emph{adjoint}, or \emph{vector}, representation is equal to the number of generators, $N^2-1=8$ for $\mrm{SU(3)}$, while the dimension of the fundamental representation is the degree of the group, $N=3$ for $\mrm{SU(3)}$.}, and we use the first letters of the alphabet ($a$, $b$, $c$, \ldots) to denote them.
+These matrices can operate both on each other (representing combinations of successive gauge transformations) and on a set of $3$-vectors, the latter of which represent quarks in colour space; the quarks are \emph{triplets} under $\mrm{SU(3)}$.
+The matrices can be thought of as representing gluons in colour space (or, more precisely, the gauge transformations carried out by gluons), hence there are eight different gluons; the gluons are \emph{octets} under $\mrm{SU(3)}$.